 - The Mentally Ill

 The populations above are also more prone to have experienced trauma.
-The combination of trauma and homelessness leads to decision-making that defies what we might see as common sense decisions from the non-homeless perspective.
+The combination of trauma and homelessness leads to decision-making that defies what we might see as common sense decisions: executive function often gets left behind.

 Director, Writer, Filmmaker: Jerry Sedgewick